International Pathways Centre

 What does my induction timetable look like?

-For students able to arrive in Leeds, you will have the opportunity to attend any on-campus activities delivered by the University of Leeds campus.
+Yes, as you will be taught primarily face to face on the University of Leeds campus.
 Where large numbers of students do not allow for this to take place due to ongoing social distancing restrictions, online teaching will be used instead to enhance your learning.
 You will take modules in different schools within the University of Leeds.
-Each school and your Module Manager/lecturer will provide you with more detail about which sessions are online and which are face to face.
+Each school and your Module Manager/lecturer will provide you with more detail about which sessions are face to face and which are online.

 We understand that there could be delays to the arrival of some students during the beginning of the first semester due to ongoing travel restrictions, and therefore each school has made plans to support you remotely, until you are able to travel here, with the expectation that you will be on campus by the middle of the first term (week commencing 25th October 2021).
 Term dates can be viewed here.

 Where can I go for support?